ruha-healing/ruha-healing.github.io/content/post/Green-diet-day-1-and-2/index.md

 All in all I can say about these first two days that I definitely **enjoyed them a lot**.
 It is of course a change for the body, I felt that.
 Nevertheless, I also noticed that the green diet was good for me.
 I felt pleasantly satiated and even though I ate more food than usual, I felt lighter inside than usual.
 I was very **curious how the next days would work out**.
 If you are also curious, feel free to follow me on this blog or social media, where I always share all the latest news with you. 🤩

+***Important note:**
+On my blog you can find tips and insights on the topics nutrition, health, body, mind and soul.
+These information are primarily based on my own experiences with it, so they can in no way replace a visit to the doctor.
+Please read my [**Disclaimer**](https://ruhahealing.com/legal/) and consult your doctor if you have unclear symptoms.*